tuananh/argocd-template/README.md

 ## Vault integration

 ArgoCD image updater has a limitation that only work with `Application` type Helm and Kustomize.
 At first, I was going to use [IBM/argocd-vault-plugin](https://github.com/IBM/argocd-vault-plugin) but then the application type will be `Plugin` and therefore won't work with image updater.
+You can subscribe to the [open issue here on Argocd image updater repo](https://github.com/argoproj-labs/argocd-image-updater/issues/168).

 This repo includes a workaround until ArgoCD and image updater fix the problem upstream.
 Until then, we can use this workaround for Vault integration (which is kinda essential at every organizations)